The New Default. Your hub for building smart, fast, and sustainable AI software

 They were cheaper, they were open, you could run them locally, and the performance was eerily close to models from OpenAI.

-But excitement with DeepSeek, as well as open-source LLMs in general, has somewhat fizzled out.
+The excitement with DeepSeek, and with open-source LLMs in general, has since cooled.
 As of mid-2025, enterprise companies are spending nearly $8.4 billion (up from $3.5 billion in 2024) for API access to Large Language Models, and DeepSeek models make up just 1% of that amount.

 Closed-source models prevailed.
 Only 13% of AI workloads today use open-source models, with Meta's Llama models leading the pack.

-Open-source models have their advantages and work great in specific use cases, even if they aren't the best fit when bleeding-edge performance is necessary.
+Open-source models still have real advantages and work well in specific use cases, even when they aren't the best fit for bleeding-edge performance.

-Plus, the open-source LLM ecosystem keeps evolving, so it’s good to stay up to date and understand when they make business sense, what challenges they bring, and how to get started with them.
+The open-source LLM ecosystem also keeps evolving, so it pays to stay current and know when these models make business sense, what challenges they bring, and how to get started with them.

 What Are Open-Source LLMs?
 Core Concepts Explained

 If you've used ChatGPT, you've already experienced what a large language model can do.
-But understanding what makes an LLM "open-source" requires going beneath the surface.
+What makes an LLM "open-source" takes a little more explaining.

-When we talk about open-source LLMs, we mean models whose weights are publicly available for anyone to use, modify, and distribute, though models may require approval or restrict certain commercial uses.
+When we talk about open-source LLMs, we mean models whose weights are publicly available for anyone to use, modify, and distribute, though some models require approval or restrict certain commercial uses.

-It’s important to always check the license attached to the model, as not all of them come with permissive licenses like Apache 2.0.
-Understanding these nuances affects what you can legally do with a model and how much vendor dependency you're actually avoiding.
+Always check the license attached to the model, because not all of them ship with permissive licenses like Apache 2.0.
+These details affect what you can legally do with a model and how much vendor dependency you're actually avoiding.

 Key Concepts To Know About Open-Source LLMs

-First, model weights, training data, and code.
+Model weights, training data, and code each mean something specific.
 The weights are the trained model itself.
-The training data is what was used to teach it (often kept private).
-The code represents the model’s architecture and inner workings.
-Most open-source LLMs give you the weights and code, some also provide training data.
+The training data is what was used to teach it, often kept private.
+The code represents the model's architecture and inner workings.
+Most open-source LLMs give you the weights and code, and some also provide training data.
 For business purposes, access to weights is the key thing.

-What are parameters?
-You'll see models described as "7B," "70B," or "405B" - that's billions of parameters.
-Roughly speaking, more parameters often mean more capability, but also more computational power needed to run them.
+Parameters describe a model's size.
+You'll see models labeled "7B," "70B," or "405B," which means billions of parameters.
+Roughly speaking, more parameters often mean more capability but also more computational power to run them.
 A 7 billion parameter model might handle customer support queries efficiently, while a 70 billion parameter model could tackle complex legal analysis.

-What’s the difference between inference and training?
-Training is creating the model from scratch - extremely expensive and unnecessary for almost all businesses.
+Inference and training are not the same activity.
+Training is creating the model from scratch, which is extremely expensive and unnecessary for almost all businesses.
 Inference is using an already-trained model to generate outputs, which is what you'll be doing.
-Understanding this distinction is critical because the infrastructure and cost discussions around open-source LLMs are almost entirely about inference, not training.
+The distinction matters because the infrastructure and cost discussions around open-source LLMs are almost entirely about inference, not training.

-An exception here is fine-tuning, which means using a high-quality, specialized dataset to train an existing model to help it handle a niche use case.
-It’s still an investment, but exponentially smaller than training a model from scratch.
+Fine-tuning sits between the two.
+It means using a high-quality, specialized dataset to train an existing model for a niche use case.
+It's still an investment, but a far smaller one than training a model from scratch.

-Finally, do you need to set up your own infrastructure, either on-premise or cloud, to be able to use open-source LLMs?
-The answer is no. Platforms like Together.ai or OpenRouter can do it for you, and all leading cloud providers (AWS, Google Cloud, Azure) offer managed services that simplify development and deployment of open models.
+You do not have to set up your own infrastructure, on-premise or cloud, to use open-source LLMs.
+Platforms like Together.ai and OpenRouter can do it for you, and all leading cloud providers (AWS, Google Cloud, Azure) offer managed services that simplify development and deployment of open models.

 The Best Open-Source LLMs and Top Open LLM Leaderboards

-Finding the right open-source LLM for your use case might be difficult considering how many of them are out there.
+Finding the right open-source LLM for your use case can be hard given how many exist.

-Leaderboards might come in handy.
+Leaderboards help narrow the field.
 According to the LLM Stats leaderboard, which seems to be the most comprehensive, these are the top open LLMs as of September 2025:

-These models consistently rank high in other leaderboards.
-Different leaderboards offer different benchmarks and characteristics of models, so you might find more information relevant to your case on:
+These models rank high in other leaderboards too.
+Different leaderboards offer different benchmarks and model characteristics, so you might find more relevant information on:

-The open-source LLM landscape changes rapidly.
-There was a time when the French Mistral models were leading the open LLM category, currently Chinese models like Qwen and DeepSeek dominate.
-Few people expected OpenAI to ever release an open model, but their GPT OSS is now competing with the best of them, alongside powerful open models from Meta and Google.
+The set of leading open-source models turns over quickly.
+The French Mistral models once led the open category; today Chinese models like Qwen and DeepSeek dominate.
+Few people expected OpenAI to ever release an open model, yet its GPT OSS now competes with the best of them, alongside strong open models from Meta and Google.

-You’re going to have to test and evaluate different models to find the right one.
+You'll have to test and evaluate models to find the right one.
 A good starting point is to chat with various models on a platform like LMArena or OpenRouter.

-To help you make the right choice, here are a few bonus recommendations from GitHub’s AI experts:
+To help you choose, here are two recommendations from GitHub's AI experts:

-• Test how good a model is at the particular task you care about the most,
+• Test how good a model is at the particular task you care about most.

-• Consider how much the model costs to run and its overall latency rates.
+• Weigh how much the model costs to run and its overall latency.

 Benefits of Open-Source LLMs